keyplay/pythonLearning/README.md

 mapIt.py - Launches a map in the browser using an address from the command line or clipboard.<br />
 lucky.py - Opens several Google search results.<br />
 downloadXkcd.py - Downloads every single XKCD comic.<br />
-readCensusExcel.py - Tabulates population and number of census tracts for each county.
+readCensusExcel.py - Tabulates population and number of census tracts for each county.<br />
+# updateProduce.py - Corrects costs in produce sales spreadsheet.